Council of governors

 - Three stakeholder governors – individuals nominated by the trust’s key partner organisations.

 The QVH Council of Governors holds quarterly meetings in public which QVH members and members of the general public are welcome and encouraged to attend.
-The papers are made available from this website one week before each meeting.
-More information about recent and forthcoming formal meetings is on the public meetings page.
-In addition, the council of governors usually holds one or two private meetings each year.
+The papers are made available one week before each meeting.
+More information about recent and forthcoming meetings and the meeting papers can be found on the public meetings page.

 Sub-committees